Kenzirey/DataCommunicationProject/protocol.md

 ## Types, constants

-TODO - Do you have some specific value types you use in several messages?
+TODO ROBERT - Do you have some specific value types you use in several messages?
 They you can describe them here.

 ## Message format

-TODO - describe the general format of all messages.
+TODO ROBERT - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.
+*

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.

 ## An example scenario